 Figure 2.
-Instances of a Web Service in collaboration, with only one instance for the Master client and at least one instance for each of the Participant clients
+Instances of a web service in collaboration, with only one instance for the master client and at least one instance for each of the participant clients

-In the Figure, only two participant clients are shown.
-In reality, it is multiple: one, two, or many, as many as the NB event broker can support; theoretically, the number is unlimited.
+In the Figure, two participant clients are shown.
+In reality, it can be any number: one, two, or many, as many as the NB event broker can support; theoretically, the number is unlimited.
 Also in the Figure, even though only one instance of the web service is shown with each participant client, it could be multiple instances for each.
 What is more, the clients of the resource and the web service need not be deployed on the same location.

 The WS Viewers in the picture can be any SVG rendering tools: SVG viewers, Web browsers, Personal Digital Assistants (PDA), or other mobile devices [15, 16], because of one factor - the output of the web service to the viewers is in SVG format.
-This makes universal access to resources possible, and so are universal collaborations.
+This makes universal access to resources possible, and so for universal collaborations.

-Since the Participant client is designed to be passive and not allow any input to it other than the event message from the Master, the input of event from the audiences or students along the direction through the Web Service has no effect on the Participant client, as indicated by the dotted arrows in the Figure.
+Since the Participant client is designed to be passive and is not allowed any input to it other than the event message from the Master, the input of event from the audiences or students along the direction through the Web Service has no effect on the Participant client, as indicated by the dotted arrows in the Figure.